midonet/orizuru/README.md

 ```

 After enabling these the Midonet Manager will automatically be installed and you can use it for managing your Midonet solution.

+Please also make sure that to use horizon and vnc consoles you need to enable routing of the docker networks via the openstack hosts.
+Alternatively you can use ssh port forwarding to port 80 of horizon and port 6080 of the compute nodes of course.